If you’ve never had Mexican Street Corn, you don’t know what you’re missing! The flavors in this recipe are off the charts!

 - Pour dressing over the corn and stir to combine.

-- Add cheese and cilantro and serve immediately.
+- Add Queso Fresco and cilantro and serve immediately.

 - Want to scale a recipe up or down?
 Simply type in a new serving amount and the recipe will automatically adjust!